andrewlee8247/covid-19/README.md

 # Description

-The COVID-19 Image Classifier is an application that utilizes machine learning on Google Cloud Platform (GCP) to predict the probability of a patient being positive for Covid-19.
+The COVID-19 x-ray image classifier is an application that utilizes machine learning on Google Cloud Platform (GCP) to predict the probability of a patient being positive for Covid-19.

 # Background

-Beginning in 2019, the Covid-19 virus caused significant damage throughout the world.
+Beginning in 2019, the COVID-19 virus caused significant damage throughout the world.
 In haste to address the ongoing damage, scientific and medical experts have sought (and continue to seek out) out new methods and technologies for treating, testing, and identifying the virus in humans.

-Computer vision technology can be leveraged to assist medical professionals in determining whether a patient is positive for Covid-19, utilizing x-ray images or CT scans.
+Computer vision technology can be leveraged to assist medical professionals in determining whether a patient is positive for COVID-19, utilizing x-ray images or CT scans.
 Currently, such technologies are used in determining other health conditions such as cancer.

 # About the Data